Welcome to Kingfisher Academy!

 Our diverse student body is made up of children from Eastern Europe, from Guatemala, from Sweden, and from all over the U.S. Our children are black and white and Hispanic and Mediterranean.
 We are Christians, Jews, Buddhists, and Muslims.
 Our diversity is part of our strength and makes every day at Kingfisher interesting.

-Door Letter for Week #20
+New Door Letter for March 20th

 Word of the Week